Our Tokyo Accommodations: Two Tokyo Hotels That Will Enhance Your Japan Travel Experience

 The yellow markings on the map above indicate where both hotels are located.

-If you’re planning your first trip to Tokyo, these are two hotels are my top recommendations for a wonderful 4-Star, boutique experience.
+If you’re planning your first trip to Tokyo, these two hotels are my top recommendations for a wonderful 4-Star, boutique experience.

-After 20+ hours of travel nothing feels better than walking into a space that offers you calm, ease, and safety.

 When you’re traveling abroad, your accommodations have the power to shape your entire experience.
+And after 20+ hours of travel, nothing feels better than walking into a space that offers you calm, ease, and safety.

-It’s never “just the place you sleep.”
+Hotels are never “just the place you sleep.”
 It is where you land after a long day of exploring, where you reset, and where you spend the start of each day.

 Fortunately, we stayed in a hotel that provided all of that: Shiba Park Hotel.

-After a long day of delays and travel hiccups, we checked into Shiba Park Hotel around Midnight.
+The TBW crew checked into Shiba Park Hotel around Midnight.
 From the moment we arrived, we could see that Shiba Park Hotel would be the perfect space to begin our journey in Japan.
 We were warmly welcomed into a quiet lobby by staff who were patiently awaiting our arrival.

 When we walked into the lobby, the first thing I noticed was the books.

 Shelves lined the walls along a circular staircase and reading nooks were tucked into corners.
-The entire hotel felt like a love letter to curiosity.
+The entire hotel instantly felt like a love letter to curiosity.

 The Library Hotel in Tokyo, Japan